Add To Favorites

 Students choose the Canadian terrain that their train will be passing through.
 Is it on a bridge crossing a stream, clinging to the edge of a mountain, or clearing a path through snow?
 Students sketch ideas on the back and bottom of their triaramas with Crayola Erasable Colored Pencils.

 Next students select the type of train they’re riding.
 Is it a freight train, a contemporary passenger train, or perhaps a historic steam engine?
-Students draw and color trains (except the engines) with colored pencils and Crayola Ultra-Clean Markers.
+Students draw and color trains (except the engines) with colored pencils and Crayola Washable Markers.
 Fold one bottom part of the triarama underneath.
 Seal the bottom with Crayola School Glue.
-Air-dry the triarama background.
+Air-dry the triarama overnight.

 To make the train appear to be moving forward, students design a 3-D engine.
 From the file folder scraps, fold and cut a rectangular box.
 Decorate it to resemble a train engine.
 Glue the sides.
 Air-dry the engine.